Transport-for-the-North/caf.van/docs/source/inputs.rst

 Household data
 -------------------------------------------
-UK household data in caf.base DVector format.
+UK household data in :class:`caf.base.DVector` output format.
 Singular DVectors are required for each of the data inputs.
 No specific segmentation is required, since the data is aggregated to the number of household per zone.
 Occupied dwellings is required and unoccupied dwellings is optional.
 If both are given the number of dwellings used is the sum of both datasets, if unoccupied is not given, the occupied data is used as is.